-The loss and alteration of stream habitat and loss and degradation of forest habitat on the Sabana Plateau and in the Talakhaya Region are the main threats to the Rota blue damselfly.
+The loss and alteration of stream habitat and loss and degradation of forest habitat on the Sabana Plateau and in the Talakhaya area are the main threats to the Rota blue damselfly.
 For the species to remain viable, there must be sufficient quantity and quality of forest habitat on the Sabana Plateau to enable natural filtration and precipitation to feed the streams in the Talakhaya Watershed.
-Although little is known about the water quality requirements of the Rota blue damselfly, for other odonates, particularly coenagrionid damselflies, they fall within a very narrow range (Córdoba-Aguilar and Rocha-Ortega 2019, pp. 1, 4-5).
+Although little is known about the water quality requirements of the Rota blue damselfly, other odonates, particularly coenagrionid damselflies, are sensitive to changes in water quality (Córdoba-Aguilar and Rocha-Ortega 2019, pp. 1, 4-5).
 Generally, they are intolerant of high temperatures, pollutants, hypoxic conditions, and silted water.
-In addition, a reduction or loss of stream flow in conjunction with potential effects associated with climate change could eliminate or reduce the species' habitat (Polhemus and Richardson 2019).
+In addition, a reduction or loss of stream flow in conjunction with potential effects associated with climate change could eliminate or reduce the species' habitat (Polhemus and Richardson 2020, p.
+3).
 To downlist and eventually delist the species, the occupied watersheds and the forest habitat that supports the aquifer must be managed to limit unsustainable human withdrawal and sustain adequate water quality and quantity.

-Sufficient forest cover along streams in the Talakhaya Region is essential to the survival and recovery of the species by contributing to cool water temperatures, refugia and shelter, and habitat for damselfly prey as well as sufficient stream flow to support all life stages.
-In addition to over-harvesting of water, if forest vegetation is converted to grassland, water flows are reduced by increased vegetation transpiration rates (USFWS 2020s).
-The most significant threats to stream habitat on Rota are Philippine deer, fire, and over harvesting of water.
-Deer degrade watersheds by causing erosion, spreading invasive plants, and decimating understory vegetation.
+Sufficient forest cover along streams in the Talakhaya Watershed is essential to the survival and recovery of the species by contributing to cool water temperatures, refugia and shelter, and habitat for damselfly prey, as well as providing sufficient stream flow to support all life stages (USFWS 2023s, p.
+44).
+In addition to over-harvesting of water, if forest vegetation is converted to grassland, water flows are reduced by increased vegetation transpiration rates.
+The most significant threats to stream habitat on Rota are ungulates, fire, and over-harvesting of water.
+Ungulates degrade watersheds by causing erosion, spreading invasive plants, and decimating understory vegetation.
 Currently, deer are hampering ongoing efforts to revegetate the slopes of the Talakhaya to reduce soil erosion.
-Given the damselflies' dependence on cool stream water free of silt and pollution, deer and other ungulates must be managed to prevent the degradation of water quality.
+Given the damselflies' dependence on cool stream water free of silt and pollution, ungulates must be managed to prevent the degradation of water quality.
 Fire is a human-exacerbated threat to native species and ecosystems throughout the Mariana Islands.
 On the Sabana Plateau and within the Talakhaya Watershed, deer hunters frequently burn areas to lure deer to new growth (Mattos et al. 2015, p.
 13; Golabi et al. 2018, p.
 198; CNMI-DCRM 2019, p.
-1; NOAA 2019).
-When vegetation is destroyed or degraded by wildfire, water is not efficiently absorbed and surface flow can erode stream beds and deposit silt in the stream.
+1; Manglona pers. comm.
+2019).
+When vegetation is destroyed or degraded by wildfire, water is not efficiently absorbed, and surface flow can erode stream beds and deposit silt into the stream.
 Although fire has affected forest habitat on Rota, particularly within the Talakhaya, the impact of fire on the stream habitat of the Rota blue damselfly has not been quantified.
-Although the remote and relatively inaccessible location of the Rota blue damselfly population affords the species some protection from humans, the reduction or loss of stream flow due to increased interception for municipal use or reduced aquifer recharge on the Sabana could significantly diminish the damselfly habitat in Okgok Stream.
+Although the remote and relatively inaccessible location of the Rota blue damselfly populations affords the species some protection from humans, the reduction or loss of stream flow due to increased human use or reduced aquifer recharge on the Sabana Plateau could significantly diminish the damselfly habitat in the Talakhaya Watershed.

 Given that the species is currently restricted to one watershed, it is vulnerable to extinction; thus, establishing additional populations would increase the probability the species would survive a catastrophic event.
-To facilitate the establishment of additional populations, a captive breeding facility must be established to house a captive population which will allow for the establishment of additional populations as suitable habitat is located and/or restored.
+To facilitate the establishment of additional populations, a captive breeding facility must be established to house a captive population which will allow for the establishment of additional populations as suitable habitat is located and restored.